Rod Blagojevich: Health care

 Blagojevich with then Congressman, Rahm Emanuel (D-Chicago) advocating for changes in Medicare legislation.

 During a suspected shortage of the flu vaccine in 2004, Blagojevich ordered 260,000 doses from overseas distributors, which the Food and Drug Administration had warned would be barred from entering the United States.
 Although the vaccine doses had cost the state $2.6 million, the FDA refused to allow them into the country, and a buyer could not be found; they were donated to earthquake survivors in Pakistan a year later.
 However, the lots had expired, and Pakistan destroyed the vaccines.

-Also in 2004, Blagojevich's plans to set up a website for Illinois residents to import medication from Canada and the United Kingdom was blocked by the U.S. Food and Drug Administration.
-Imported medication would have saved users of the service 25 to 50 percent over domestic drugs.
+Also in 2004, Blagojevich announced the I-SaveRx program, a state-backed website intended to help Illinois residents buy lower-cost prescription medication from approved pharmacies in Canada and the United Kingdom despite objections from the U.S. Food and Drug Administration.
+The administration estimated that participants could save 25 to 50 percent compared with U.S. retail prices.

-Blagojevich issued an executive order during 2004 requiring pharmacists in the state to dispense "morning-after" birth control, even if they object on moral or religious grounds.
-This order was legally challenged.
-Later in 2007, opponents of the governor's executive order reached a settlement with the state in one case, causing partial removal of the order.
-The settlement, which followed the Illinois Supreme Court's decision in September 2007 to hear an appeal of a lawsuit challenging the executive order, allowed pharmacists to decline to dispense birth control, so long as they provided information to customers about pharmacists who did.
+Blagojevich issued an executive order in 2005 requiring pharmacies that sold prescription contraceptives to fill valid prescriptions for emergency contraception, including Plan B, notwithstanding objections by individual pharmacists.
+The rule was challenged in state court.
+A 2007 settlement in one case permitted objecting pharmacists to step aside if another pharmacist would fill the prescription or the customer was promptly directed elsewhere.
 In another case, Morr-Fitz v.
 Blagojevich (later Morr-Fitz v.
-Quinn), the Illinois Court of Appeals ruled against Blagojevich's order.
+Quinn), the Illinois Appellate Court ultimately held that the rule violated state law protecting conscience rights.

-During October 2005, Blagojevich announced All Kids, his plan to provide access to state-subsidized healthcare for every child in Illinois.
-Signed into law by Blagojevich in November 2005, All Kids made Illinois the first state in the U.S. to attempt to legally require itself to provide universal affordable and comprehensive healthcare for children, regardless of income and immigration status.
+During October 2005, Blagojevich announced All Kids, his plan to provide access to state-subsidized health insurance for every child in Illinois.
+Signed into law in November 2005 and implemented in July 2006, All Kids made Illinois the first state to establish a program making comprehensive health coverage available to every uninsured child regardless of family income or immigration status, with premiums and copayments varying by income.
+The program built on earlier KidCare and FamilyCare expansions and was initially projected to make coverage available to roughly a quarter-million uninsured children.